-Notwithstanding the foregoing, the RSU Award will fully vest upon (i) Participant's death or Disability or (ii) immediately prior to a Change in Control, in each case subject to the Participant's Continuous Service through such date.
+Notwithstanding the foregoing, the RSU Award will fully vest upon Participant's death or Disability, subject to the Participant's Continuous Service through such death or Disability.

 Issuance Schedule: One share of Common Stock will be issued for each restricted stock unit which vests at the time set forth in Section 5 of the Agreement.